Plant a Tree with Greener Every Day

 What Species can I Plant?

 This year we are focusing on planting English Oak trees as they are a hardy species and grow fast for a long time.
 They secure a home for many species of wildlife and produce large amounts of nuts which support the bottom of the food chain.
-We are working with foresters and environmental experts to determine what species we will plant in the future, taking under consideration what the tree is best at doing and where it will be most happy.
+We are working with foresters and environmental experts to determine what species we will plant in the future, taking into consideration what the tree is best at doing and where it will thrive.
 If you have a different species of native tree which you would be interested in planting please enquire via e-mail and we will do our best to help with this.

 Where Will My Trees be Planted?